truenas/middleware/docs/userguide/truenas_network.rst

 **None:** this protocol disables any traffic without disabling the lagg interface itself.

-.. note:: the TrueNAS® system must be rebooted after configuring the lagg device and TCP access will be lost during reboot.

 **Do not** configure the interfaces used in the lagg device before creating the lagg device.